Sales tax requirements for remote sellers and marketplace facilitators

 When you register, use the checkbox to identify yourself as a marketplace facilitator.

 If you are already registered with us, you'll need to update your sales tax registration to let us know you're a marketplace facilitator.
-Log into your business online services account or fill out the retail sales and use section on Form R-1
+Log into your business online services account.

 Filing and paying